If you’re new to cloth diapering, welcome—you’re in the right place.

 This guide is the first post in our Cloth Diapering for Beginners series.
 Think of it as the foundation.
-We’ll start with the big picture—why families choose cloth diapers and what the real impact looks like—and then, in the weeks ahead, we’ll go deeper into styles, fabrics, washing routines, fit, troubleshooting, and potty training.
+We’ll start with the big picture-why families choose cloth diapers and what the real impact looks like.
+In the coming weeks, we’ll go deeper into:

 -